dsoronda/bmp-sharp/README.md

 This is simple Bitmap library that helps you wrap binary data (pixels) into BMP header for saving into file and vice versa.

-It supports only 24/32 bits BGR/ABGR byte arrays.
+It supports only 24 bits BGR byte arrays (for now).

 ## Why this library